Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

 Let $\sC$ be a rigid $K$-tensor category with ${\sC}({\bf 1}, {\bf 1}) = K$.
 The {\it tensor radical} $\sN$ of $\sC$ is the maximal monoidal ideal of $\sC$ distinct from $\sC$.

-A rigid $K$-tensor category $\sC$ with ${\sC}({\bf 1}, {\bf 1}) = K$ is {\it even} if it is pseudo-abelian\footnote{\ie every idempotent endomorphism has a kernel.} and every object is annihilated by some exterior power.
+A $K$-tensor category $\sC$ is called {\it even}\footnote{or {\it positive}, in O'Sullivan's terminology.} if it is rigid and pseudo-abelian\footnote{\ie every idempotent endomorphism has a kernel.}, if ${\sC}({\bf 1}, {\bf 1}) = K$, and if every object is annihilated by some exterior power.

 Then the quotient category is tannakian semisimple over $K$, the projection (which is identity on objects) is conservative, and for any object $\sV\in \sC$, $\sN(\sV,\sV)$ is a nilpotent ideal, and idempotent endomorphisms of the image of $\pi(\sV)$ lift to idempotent endomorphisms of $\sV$ \cite[Th.
 8.2.4]{AK}.

+Moreover, {\it $\pi$ admits a tensor section $\sigma$} \cite[Th.
+1.1.]{O'S1} (the semisimplicity of $\bar\sC$ is essential here), which is unique up to conjugation.